Tushar7436/Testline_Assignment/README.md

 | **GET** | `/fetch-data_questions` | Fetches quiz questions |
 | **POST** | `/validate-answer` | Validates submitted answers |

-## Contributing
-Contributions are welcome!
-Feel free to submit a pull request or open an issue.

 ## License
 This project is licensed under the **MIT License**.